rwanderc/blog/_posts/2015-12-27-java-bit-shift-and-bitwise-operators.markdown

 Shifts in binary representations are shortcuts to calculate powers of 2 and square roots, ONLY IF it does not modify the most significant bit.

-When shifting A to the left in one position, if the most significant bit is not modified, the result will be $$ A^2 $$.
-When shifting A to the right in one position, if the most significant bit is not modified, the result will be $$ \sqrt A $$.
+When shifting A to the left in one position, if the most significant bit is not modified, the result will be `A^2`.
+When shifting A to the right in one position, if the most significant bit is not modified, the result will be `sqrt(A)`.

 [twos-complement]: http://www.wandercosta.com/twos-complement